lamansky/api/readme.md

 ### URL Variables

-So far we've seen how to create an endpoint with a static URL.
+So far we’ve seen how to create an endpoint with a static URL.
 But what if we need to manipulate an item with a given ID?

 ```php